March is MS Awareness Month

 - How did you get MS?
 Is it hereditary?

 - I don’t know how or why I have MS. The prevailing theory is that MS stems from a combination of factors, including genetic, infectious, dietary, and environmental.
 I don’t know any ancestors who had MS or any family members who have MS now.
 I sometimes wonder if long-term exposure to mold in my work environments in Central Virginia has anything to do with my diagnosis.
 Maybe?

 - What prompted you to see a neurologist two years ago?

 - I felt like I had an earthquake going on in my head.
 The tingling and ‘tectonic movement’ lasted for months.
-I wasn’t in pain, but it was creepy.
+It wasn’t painful, but it was creepy.
 My calendar was chock full of medical, dental, and “alternative medicine” appointments to no avail.

 - What are your symptoms now?